ENL Group

 ENL is a broad-based conglomerate with interests in most sectors of the Mauritius economy listed on the Stock Exchange of Mauritius.
-It operates in Agro-industry, Real Estate, Hospitality, Logistics, Fintech, Commerce and Industry sectors with a diverse portfolio of more than 120 brands and employs over 7,000 people.
+It operates in Agro-industry, Real Estate, Hospitality, Logistics, Finance & technology, Commerce and Industry sectors with a diverse portfolio of more than 120 brands and employs over 7,000 people.

-ENL subsidiaries generated Rs 12.2 billion (Around US$330 million) in turnover during financial year ended June 2015 and directly employed more than 6800 people.
+As of financial year ending 30 June 2023, the group's turnover increased by 18%, reaching Rs 20.9 billion.
+Concurrently, net profit witnessed a substantial surge of 85%, reaching Rs 3 billion.
+In recognition of this positive financial performance, shareholders were rewarded with a dividend of 5.13%, a notable increase from the 2.96% dividend distributed in the preceding financial year.r.